TrevTheDev/monorepo/packages/dilav/docs/README.md

 console.log(fooEnumSchema.enum) // => the original fooEnum
 ```

-A second options parameter may be passed to `v.enum` of the type: `{ parseEnumError?: DefaultErrorFn['parseEnum']; matchType?: 'keyOnly' | 'valueOnly' | 'either'  }`
+A second options parameter may be passed to `v.enum` of the type: `{ parseLiteralUnion?: DefaultErrorFn['parseLiteralUnion']; matchType?: 'key' | 'value' | 'either'  }`

 The `matchType` option specifies whether the value should be matched on property key, or property value, or both.
-The default is`'valueOnly'`
+The default is`'value'`

 ## Optionals